So, you decided that your business needed more traffic.

 ==> Add as many picture variations as you want but remember your budget: if you have a low budget and too many pictures, you will not be able to test all your pictures correctly.

 - Videos: same as pictures but for videos, ideally MP4 and up to 5 different videos.

 When you are adding images, you can scan your website to get images, upload new ones, use old ones or even get stock images (no additional fees).

-Long headline: For websites that have longer ad space, you can write a long headline (in 90 or less characters).
+Long headline: For websites that have longer ad space, you can write a long headline (in 90 or fewer characters).
 Take advantage of being more specific there.

-Descriptions: Explain, in 90 or less characters, what this ad is about or what your business is about/stands for etc. You can also write 5 different descriptions.
+Descriptions: Explain, in 90 or fewer characters, what this ad is about or what your business is about/stands for, etc. You can also write 5 different descriptions.

 More options: Finally, you can add trackers to use with your analytics software.

 When you are done, click on “add to group”, create more ads or click on “create campaign” to finish your Display Ad campaign.